RationAI/xopat/plugins/README.md

     ]
 }
 ````
+### Caveats
+The plugins should integrate into exporting/importing events, otherwise the user will have to re-create
+the state on each reload - which might be fatal wrt. user experience.
+Also, you can set dirty state
+using ``APPLICATION_CONTEXT.setDirty()`` so that the user gets notified if they want to leave.

+Furthermore, the layout canvas setup can vary - if you work with canvas in any way relying on dimensions
+or certain tile sources, make sure you subscribe to events related to modification of the canvas and update
+the functionality appropriately.
+Also, **do not store reference** to any tiled images or sources you do not control.
+Instead, use ``VIEWER.tools.referencedImage()`` to get to the _reference_ Tiled Image: an image wrt. which
+all measures should be done.

 ### Hints
 If you have a panel registered under your ID, you can use `loading` class to show a loading spinner